 - Make a “common sense” check of the surroundings.
 Is the facility clean?
 Is it accessible for people with trouble moving around, or are there stairs, broken flooring or other problems that could cause a fall?
 Are holiday decorations in good working order and placed safely so as to prevent fires or other injuries?

 - Talk to your loved one.
 Notice not only what your loved one says, but how they respond.
 Do they seem comfortable and “as usual,” or do they seem withdrawn, disoriented or anxious?
 Does your loved one seem happy with the gifts you bring and able to decide where to put them, or do they seem concerned that gifts will “disappear” once you go?

 - Wish the staff a happy holiday.
 Take time to talk to staff members and notice their behavior as well.
 Do they have time to accept a wish for a happy holiday season, or do they seem stressed, rushed or overwhelmed?
 How many staff members are available?

-If you suspect that your elderly loved one is experiencing abuse or neglect at their nursing home, contact Crowe Arnold & Majors, LLP for immediate assistance.
+If you suspect that your elderly loved one is experiencing abuse or neglect at their nursing home, contact the Dallas personal injury lawyers of Crowe Arnold & Majors, LLP for immediate assistance.